wootra/PureStateRedux/README.md

 ```

 In the SendReceiver.js file, the action invoked not related to the state domain that the component belongs to.

+## How to Send and Receive from/to multiple state domain

 PureStateRedux allows for a component to join multiple state domains.